Key Terms: Classic Exalate

 Note: Local synchronization is not supported in all task management systems.

-Whenever you set up a connection between two different task management systems, one of them is a local instance, and the other one is a remote instance.
+Whenever you set up a connection between two different task management systems, one of them is a local instance, and the other is a remote instance.

-If you choose to set up a connection on the Jira Cloud side, Jira Cloud becomes your local or source instance, and Zendesk the remote or destination instance.
+For example, if you set up an integration between Jira Cloud and Zendesk, you can initiate a connection from either side.
+If you choose to set up a connection on the Jira Cloud side, Jira Cloud becomes your local (source) instance and Zendesk becomes the remote (destination) instance.

 Item